chingchenms/llvm/docs/Coroutines.rst

 intrinsic.

-The following coroutine designates a 32 bit integer `promise` and uses it to store the current value produces by a coroutine.
+The following coroutine designates a 32 bit integer `promise` and uses it to store the current value produced by a coroutine.

 .. code-block:: llvm